raphaelouthier/raphaelouthier.github.io/content/projects/memory_management/mm_1.md

 The main working principles behind this algorithm is to :
 {{< katex >}}
 - define valid blocks as blocks of size \\(2^i\\) page, aligned with their own size.
-- observe that given a block with two neighbours of its own size, there is only one it can be merged with to form a valid block.
+- observe that given a block with two neighbours of its own size, there is only one other block that it can be merged with to form a valid block of the closest greater size.
 We call this block its ‘buddy’.
 - reference valid free blocks by order \\(log2(size)\\) in a cache, i.e. a linked list array : the list at index i references valid free blocks of size \\(2^{(i + page order)}\\).
 Free blocks are used to contain their own metadata, including the linked list node that references them.
 - When a new primary memory block is received, divide it into a set of valid free blocks, as big as possible, and reference these blocks in the cache.